hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

 -   `source_ami` (string) - The initial AMI used as a base for the newly created machine.

--   `ssh_username` (string) - The username to use in order to communicate over SSH to the running machine.

 ### Optional:

 -   `ami_block_device_mappings` (array of block device mappings) - Add the block